Cloud-SPE/livepeer-treasury-proposals/2025-NaaP-PROPOSAl/functional-specification.md

 ### 6.2 Network

-**TODO:** Do we measure bandwidth during job processing?

-**RESPONSE:** We asssume this is idle time.
-Sampled 1 or 3 times a day.
-Job processing bandwidth usage wont be taken into account.

 #### Up/Down Bandwidth Mbps — **Does Not Exist**

-* **Definition:** measured throughput (not theoretical link speed)
+* **Definition:** measured throughput (not theoretical link speed); Sampled 2-4 times a day when idle/starting up.
+Should not be done only during off peak hours and a few times to ensure sampling beyond off peak hours.
+Job processing should not be interfered with in order to execute this test.
 * **Source:** Runner/GPU or orchestrator networking layer
 * **Unit:** Mbps
 * **Target:** none (baseline/observability)